Home How to Buy an Oriental Rug Oriental Rug Articles Oriental Rug Links Oriental Rug Gallery Testimonials Contact

 Is this an incredible new designer we have yet to hear about?
 No, not exactly but good guess.

-A Gabbeh is a handmade Persian rug traditionally woven by Qashqai weavers in Iran.
-These rugs are simple, whimsical or modern in design, often using geometric forms.
 The word Gabbeh translates closely to unfinished or unclipped.
-Originally these rugs were woven for the weavers use with the pile left long and sometimes used as sleeping rugs.
-A small number of older Gabbehs were woven with un-dyed wool; the colors being ivory, beige and brown.
+Originally these rugs were woven for the weaver’s own use with the pile left much longer than normal rugs.
+They were sometimes used as sleeping rugs.
+A small number of older Gabbehs were woven with undyed wool; the colors being ivory, beige, and browns.
+Here is a video of newer Gabbeh rugs showcasing a few different looks that are available.

 With their simple design elements, they are perfectly suited for modern interiors.
 Additionally, they can be easily incorporated into most eclectic decorating schemes and work well with traditional Persian tribal rugs, if the colors are in agreement.
 This is not a rug recommended for a formal room.
 If the moods and colors are in harmony and it pleases you, that is the bottom line.